advaith1/howtodiscord/docs/legal.md

 # Legal Documentation
 [< Return to the home](/index)

-Navigation page for legal documentation.
+Navigation page for Discord's legal documentation.
+**Reminder:** This project is not affiliated in any way with Discord.

 [Terms of Service](legal/terms)
 [Community Guidelines](legal/guidelines)